 If the plant was eaten, wipe out the mouth with a cold, wet cloth, and give the person milk to drink.
 Call poison control for more treatment information.

 If the eyes or skin touched the plant, rinse them well with water.

 Before Calling Emergency

-- The name of the plant and the parts eaten
+- Name of the plant and parts eaten

 - The time it was swallowed